02-25-17 Arkansas vs Auburn Men's Basketball Anthony Hall

-On the recruiting trail, Adler helped Auburn land two of the best signing classes in program history in 2015 and 2016, which included Auburn's first five-star recruit in history in Mustapha Heron and six four-star recruits.
+On the recruiting trail, Adler helped Auburn land three of the best signing classes in program history in 2015, 2016, which included Auburn's first five-star recruit in history in Mustapha Heron and six four-star recruits, and 2017, which was ranked as high as No. 2 in the nation before 17-year-old Austin Wiley enrolled in Auburn in December.
+Wiley was Auburn's second five-star in history, both coming in consecutive classes.
 The 2015 class would be ranked as high as 10th-best in the nation and was graded as an A-minus by ESPN.
 The 2016 class was ranked 25th.

 Adler spent the previous 10 seasons at La Salle under Dr. John Giannini, managing recruiting, scouting, scheduling and academic progress for the Explorers.